Wanna Date Update | Shark Tank Season 11

 For a moment, it looks like Melissa might make a counter.
 However, she ultimately ends up accepting the deal, because she wants to work with Mark.

 Do Melissa’s sales end up staying sweet?
-Let’s take a look in our Shark Tank Wanna Date update.
+Let’s take a look at our Shark Tank Wanna Date update.

 You can find the other company updates from Season 11 Episode 11 here: